Our open access policy applies to all original, peer-reviewed research publications that have been supported, in whole or in part, by Wellcome.

 It may be unclear whether your work is being published in a journal or as part of a book series.
 Some journals indexed in MEDLINE are marketed as book series.
 However, as all publications indexed by MEDLINE have been submitted for indexing as journals by the publisher, we consider them to be journals.

-To ensure your scholarly monograph or book chapter complies with our open access policy, you should make it available from PMC Bookshelf and Europe PMC as soon as possible.
+To ensure your scholarly monograph or book chapter complies with our open access policy, you must make it available from NCBI Bookshelf and Europe PMC as soon as possible.
 It must be within six months of the publisher's official date of final publication.

-Where an open access publishing fee is levied, works must be available without embargo and licensed in ways which support their re-use.
+Where an open access publishing fee is charged, works must be available without embargo and licensed in ways which support their re-use.
 CC BY is strongly preferred, but if this isn't available we will accept non-commercial and/or no-derivatives licences such as CC BY-NC or CC BY-NC-ND.